*FAQs at the bottom of article*

 Grandy stepped onto the Hollywood scene in 1973 before nabbing a recurring role as Chris on the great Bea Arthur led, Maude.
 Then, after his regular role in the short-lived Saturday morning show Monster Squad ended in ‘76, he grabbed his passport and boarded The Love Boat.
 He took a hiatus from acting after the series ended in ‘86, but by 2003 he returned to set and had a recurring role in season three of The Mindy Project in 2014.
 He joined the doctoring team because Fred’s son, Charlie Grandy, was a writer for the Mindy Kaling-led show.

 Grandy also hosted The Grandy Group, a morning radio talk show in Washington, D.C.
 Remarkably, Grandy had just the right credentials to, in 1986, become a member of the United States House of Representatives.
 He successfully served four terms until he decided not to run in 1995.
-Today Fred is 73, and does it all.
+Today Fred is 74, and does it all.
 After serving in Congress he became CEO of Goodwill Industries International until 2000.
-He’s still acting, too, and was last seen in a 2020 episode of the Showtime comedy, Moonbase 8.
+He’s still acting, too, and was last seen in a couple episodes in 2022 of the show Sprung.

 Isaac Washington was the second most important person on the vessel.
 No, he was not the co-captain.
 He was the handle-bar-sporting bartender of course!
 You can’t have romance without some liquid courage.
 Ted really enjoyed his role too; not only did it pay the bills and give him a cast of friends he would call family, but when out and about in Hollywood, he would frequently get free drinks from bartenders hoping that Ted would use the drinks in the show!
 Cheers to that.